alqadasibelal/FoodAndBeverages/README.md

 ### Functionalities
 **Users: The users will be the Students, staff, and visitors of IIUM**
 * They can get the apps and sign up for the first time at no cost.
 Their information will be stored in firebase.
-* They can edit their profile and it will be altered in firebase.
 * They can view all cafeterias and their business hours at the home page.
 * They can check offered cuisines of each cafes and their specility.
 * They can choose to view the meals that are available and others feedback in the page of specific cafeteria.